-Once I reached Blackwattle Bay, I moved on along the water front.
-It is a beautiful walk with great views on Anzac Bridge – something you will love, when you like concrete buildings – and occasional spottings of Harbour Bridge in the distance.
-The latter being the reason for a diversity of people already camping out on the greens, completely equipped with chairs, cooling bags and picnic, waiting for the big night.
+Once I reached Blackwattle Bay, I moved on along the waterfront.
+It is a beautiful walk with great views of Anzac Bridge – something you will love when you like concrete buildings – and occasional spottings of Harbour Bridge in the distance.
+The latter being the reason for a variety of people already camping out on the greens, completely equipped with chairs, cooling bags and picnic, waiting for the big night.

-I came across a beautiful victorian house for sale right at the water front, elevanted on a steep hill.
+I came across a beautiful victorian house for sale right on the waterfront, elevated on a steep hill.
 The notice board talked about original tapestry and wooden floors and looking up, hardly being able to see the house since it was hidden behind a dense line of scrubs and palm trees, I fell in love.
-How beautiful would it be to own such a place right there.
+How beautiful would it be to own such a place right there?

-By now I had left the water front and was walking down Glebe Point Road, with all its tiny shops.
+By now I had left the waterfront and was walking down Glebe Point Road, with all its tiny shops.
 Suddenly I came across the most Art Deco beautiful building that once housed the Astor Cinema, opened in 1937.
 Sadly it has been turned into office and retail spaces by now.
 Wouldn’t it be great to go and see an old black and white movie there with a dashing fella in a suit after we had spent the day at one of the sea baths?
-Eventually I stopped fantasizing, grabbed my nostalgia by its hand and we walked on down Glebe Point Road towards home, having a good raspberry frappé at Badde Meanors on the way.
+Eventually, I stopped fantasising, grabbed my nostalgia by its hand and we walked on down Glebe Point Road towards home, having a good raspberry frappé at Badde Manors on the way.